EntropicTech/Optimize-VMDisk/README.md

 ### Installing

-First step is to download a copy of the Optimize-VMDisk.ps1 from GitHub and copy it to the Hyper-V server that is hosting the VMs that you'll be performing the optimization on.

-Next you'll need to open an administrative powershell window and import the module in.
+The recommended method is to install directly from the PSGallery.

 ```
-Import-Module C:\scripts\Optimize-VMDisk.ps1
+# Change Powershell prompt to use TLS1.2.
+This is a requirement for the PSGallery.
+[Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12

+# Download and install the module from the PSGallery
+Install-Module Optimize-VMDisk -Repository PSGallery -Force
 ```

 ### Examples